-In this blog, you will see the exact temperatures you need to cook fish and how to get them just right.
+This blog shows the exact temperatures to cook fish properly and how to hit them consistently.

 Temperature matters because it kills harmful bacteria and parasites.
 Cook fish too little, and you risk getting sick.